Het-07/DalScooter/README.md

 ## 📄 License

-This project is part of CSCI 5410 - Serverless Computing coursework at Dalhousie University.
+This project is part of CSCI 5410 - Serverless Data Processing coursework at Dalhousie University.

 ---